Mafia III: Development

 The game was first rumored in August 2011.
 In November 2012, 2K Czech, the developer of the original Mafia and Mafia II, announced that the company was working on a "top secret, AAA game".
 However, the company was later restructured on January 10, 2014, and the main studio in Prague was shuttered, with resources being allocated to a new headquarters in Novato, California.
 A new studio called Hangar 13 was established by 2K Games in Novato in the same year.
 Rod Fergusson, who had just left 2K's Irrational Games after completing BioShock Infinite, had originally been in charge of Hangar 13, but later left as a result of creative differences with how he wanted to take the game.
 Instead, Haden Blackman, who had previously worked with LucasArts, was named as the lead to oversee the project.

 Hangar 13 and 2K Games wanted to stay true to the quality that many users expected over the previous games.
 The game uses the graphics software Simplygon.
+The game engine used is the Fusion Engine, an updated version of the Illusion Engine used in Mafia II.
 The development team were interested in creating a world based on New Orleans, and eventually decided on setting the game in 1968.
 The team used a collection of old photographs to recreate the world.
-Various alterations to the world were made to suit the narrative: the bayou and the city have been positioned at close proximity, despite being at a further distance in real Louisiana; the Superdome stadium was being constructed in 1968, but is excluded from the game.
+Various alterations to the world were made to suit the narrative.
 The team intended the world to be accessible for high-speed chases.
 The team also wanted to move away from the stereotypical Italian mafia scene and represent a different side of gang-related crime scenarios.
 Another aspect of setting a special tone and atmosphere in the game has been the choice of licensed music.
-Haden Blackman indicated that Mafia III will include a "ton of great music" from the sixties.
+Haden Blackman indicated that Mafia III would include a "ton of great music" from the sixties.

 American rapper Ice Cube collaborated with producer DJ Shadow to create the song "Nobody Wants to Die" for the game's promotion.